victoriagjovaag/Master-Thesis/README.md

 - DrugLogcs Pipeline Scripts: Folder containing files necessary to run the CASCADE 1.0, Lu and Park models with the DrugLogics pipeline, as well as automated scripts to run the pipeline on an external server.

-- AUC ROC Calculation: Folder containing automated scripts to calculatee AUC ROC values in bulks.
+- AUC ROC Calculation: Folder containing automated scripts to calculate AUC ROC values in bulks.

 - Boostrapping Script: Folder containing a script to bootstrap random calibration data from each model network.